Gobuntu

-Gobuntu was a short-lived official derivative of the Ubuntu operating system that was conceived to provide a distribution consisting entirely of free software.
+Gobuntu was a short-lived official derivative of the Ubuntu operating system that was conceived to provide a distribution consisting of only free software.
 It was first released in October 2007.

-Because Ubuntu now incorporates a "free software only" installer option, the Gobuntu project was rendered redundant in early 2008.
-As a result, Canonical made the decision officially to end the Gobuntu project with version 8.04.
+In early 2008, a "free software only" installer option was added to Ubuntu, making the Gobuntu project redundant.
+As a result, Canonical decided officially to end the Gobuntu project with version 8.04.

 In March 2009, it was announced that "Gobuntu 8.04.1 is the final release of Gobuntu.
 The project has merged back to mainline Ubuntu, so there is no need for a separate distribution".

 History and development

 Mark Shuttleworth first mentioned the idea of creating an Ubuntu derivative named Gnubuntu consisting entirely of free software, on 24 November 2005.
 Due to Richard Stallman's disapproval of the name, the project was later renamed Ubuntu-libre.
 Stallman had previously endorsed a distribution based on Ubuntu called gNewSense, and has criticized Ubuntu for using proprietary and non-free software in successive distributions, most notably, Ubuntu 7.04.